jim-at-jibba/ariake-vim-colors/Readme.md

 colorscheme ariake
  ```

-For neovim, add the following to your `.nvimrc`.
+For neovim, add the following to your `.init.vim`.

 ```viml